GriffithUniLibrary/digital-tools-modular/content/3-analysis-visualisation.md

-### Data visualisation

-{% capture text %}
 No matter what tool you use, you'll need a little bit of training to make good data visualisations.
-RED offers workshops on [data visualisation and data storytelling](https://app.secure.griffith.edu.au/events/category/developing-researcher-training-program).
+Check out the workshops above.
 The Library has also produced an [online introduction](https://sway.office.com/O9vEKmTmBXPxGOnE) you might find useful.
-{% endcapture %}
-{% include alert.html text=text color="info" %}

 {% capture dataviz %}
 - [Data to Viz](https://www.data-to-viz.com/): Helps you to decide which type of graph is appropriate to your data.